-In June 2021, we reported initial data for LN-145 in Cohort 3B of the IOV-COM-202 clinical trial in metastatic NSCLC.
-IOV-COM-202 is a Phase 2, multicenter trial that is composed of seven cohorts that can enroll up to a total of 135 patients.
-Cohort 3B of IOV-COM-202 enrolled patients with metastatic NSCLC that had progressed on prior immune checkpoint inhibitor therapy, including patients with oncogene-driven tumors who received prior tyrosine kinase inhibitor therapy.
+In June 2021, we reported initial data for LN-145 in Cohort 3B of our IOV-COM-202 clinical trial in metastatic NSCLC.
+IOV-COM-202 is a Phase 2, multicenter trial for that is composed of seven cohorts.
+Cohort 3B of IOV-COM-202 enrolled patients with metastatic NSCLC that had progressed on prior ICI therapy, including patients with oncogene-driven tumors who received prior tyrosine kinase inhibitor therapy.
 Patients were treated with LN-145 monotherapy.
-We reported results from Cohort 3B of the IOV-COM-202 trial, as follows.
-The ORR was 21.4% for the 28 patients that participated in the trial, including one complete response and five partial responses, and the DCR was 64.3%, including two responders with PD-L1 negative tumors.
-Median DOR was not reached at a median study follow up of 8.2 months.
-The treatment-emergent adverse event profile was consistent with the underlying disease and known adverse event profiles of non-myeloablative lymphodepletion and IL-2.
 All patients treated in Cohort 3B of the IOV-COM-202 trial received prior anti-PD-1/L1 therapy and all six responding patients also received prior chemotherapy.
-Historically, ORRs of approximately 20% were reported with ICIs as second-line therapy in ICI-naïve patients who progressed on front-line chemotherapy.
-We intend to provide an update on Cohort 3B at the Society for Immunotherapy in Cancer, or SITC, meeting in November 2021.
+We also provided an update on Cohort 3B in November 2021, at the Society for Immunotherapy in Cancer Annual Meeting, or SITC.

 C-145-03 is our Phase 2, multicenter trial to assess the safety and efficacy of our product candidate LN-145 for the treatment of patients with metastatic HNSCC.
-In October 2018, we reported that, to date, preliminary data for 13 patients in the C-145-03 clinical trial yielded an ORR of 31% with a DOR ranging from 2.8 to 7.6 months.
-The adverse event profile remained consistent with previous reports.
 We redesigned our C-145-03 trial to include multiple cohorts, in order to allow for dosing of TIL therapies produced by multiple manufacturing methods, including our Gen 2 manufacturing process, our Gen 3 manufacturing process, and our PD-1 selected TIL manufacturing process.
 Our PD-1 selected TIL manufacturing process results in a product that we refer to as LN-145-S1.
 In January 2021, we announced that we are closing the C-145-03 clinical trial after the trial reached its pre-specified enrollment target.